A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Simulation studies

-The competing statistical methods were all corrected for multiple hypothesis testing using the Benjamini-Hochberg procedure \cite{BenjaminiHochberg_1995} to obtain taxa-specific q-values, i.e., adjusted p-values.
-Then, using the q-values, a method's sensitivities and specificities for critical values between 0 to 1 produced the ROC curve for each dataset.
+The FDRs of the competing statistical methods were controlled via taxa-specific q-values, i.e., adjusted p-values \citep{BenjaminiHochberg_1995}.
+Using the q-values, a method's sensitivities and specificities for critical values between 0 to 1 produced the ROC curve for each dataset.
 Additionally, for a target FDR of 5\%, the DA taxa were called using the Benjamini-Hochberg procedure to evaluate a method's achieved FDR and sensitivity for each dataset.

 Averaging over the 25 datasets, Figure \ref{fig:sim_roc_all} displays the ROC curves of all the methods, with the panels corresponding to the four sparsity levels in Step \ref{lambda_0}.
 The corresponding average AUCs, along with 95\% confidence intervals for AUC, are presented in Table~\ref{tab:auc_table_sim}.
-As expected, the accuracy of all the methods deteriorated with increasing sparsity levels.
-For sparsity levels quantified by $13\%$ and $25\%$ zeros, Figures \ref{fig:perf_case1} and \ref{fig:perf_case2} respectively represent the AUC, FDR, and sensitivity for the statistical methods.
+Even though the accuracy of ZIBNP deteriorated with increasing sparsity as expected, we find that ZIBNP has a substantially higher AUCs than the competing methods for all sparsity levels.

-In Figures \ref{fig:perf_case1} and \ref{fig:perf_case2}, for both sparsity levels, ANCOMBC had a median AUC of around $0.5$ (sub-figure A), and exhibited inflated FDR (sub-figure B) and low sensitivity (sub-figure C).
-In other words, the accuracy of ANCOMBC was on average comparable to random guessing.
-For fitZIG, in Figures \ref{fig:perf_case1} and \ref{fig:perf_case2}, the typical AUC in sub-figure A was well below $0.5$ (i.e., worse performance than random guessing), with an elevated FDR in sub-figure B, and relatively high sensitivity levels (sub-figure C).
-On the other hand, the AUCs for MaAsLin2 were relatively high, the FDRs were well below the target FDR, but the sensitivity levels were low.
-Further investigation into the performance of MaAsLin2 revealed that for most of the 25 artificial datasets and all sparsity levels, the technique failed to detect any DA taxa.
-Previous studies have noted similar AUCs and FDRs for fitZIG and MaAsLin2 \cite{Thorsen2016,Hawinkel2017, maaslin2_2021}.
-The method DESeq2 (not shown) did not detect \textit{any} DA taxa in the simulated datasets.
+For $13\%$ and $25\%$ sparsity, Figures \ref{fig:perf_case1} and \ref{fig:perf_case2} respectively represent the AUC, FDR, and sensitivity for the statistical methods.
+The method DESeq2 declared all taxa as non-DA in the simulated datasets, and is not shown in the plots.
+In both plots, ANCOMBC had a median AUC of around $0.5$ (sub-figure A), exhibited relatively high FDR (sub-figure B) and low sensitivity (sub-figure C).
+For fitZIG, the typical AUC in sub-figure A was below $0.5$ with an elevated FDR in sub-figure B, but its sensitivity was relatively high (sub-figure C).
+The AUCs for MaAsLin2 were relatively high and the FDRs were well below the target FDR, but the sensitivity was somewhat low.
+Further investigation into the performance of MaAsLin2 revealed that for most of the 25 artificial datasets and all sparsity levels, the technique failed to detect most of the DA taxa.
+These results are consistent with previous studies that found similar AUCs and FDRs for fitZIG and MaAsLin2 \citep[e.g.,][]{Thorsen2016,Hawinkel2017, maaslin2_2021}.